LabKey/gradlePlugin/README.md

 ### TBD
 *Released*: TBD
 (Earliest compatible LabKey version: 21.3)
-* [Issue 43207](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=43207): When building a file module, we don't want to create a jar file because that prevents the module from being used in the module editor
+* [Issue 43207](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=43207): When building a file module, we don't want to create a jar file because that prevents the module from being used in the module loader

 ### 1.26.0
 *Released*: 9 April 2021